v2saumb/LinuxServerConfiguration/README.md

 ```

- * Install the python libraries required by the web appliction
+ * Install the python libraries required by the web application

 ```python
 #activate the new virtual environment